cbugk/obsman/README.md

 OBSMAN
-Currently a single developer toy-project for archiving astronomical observation files (".fits").
+Currently a single developer toy-project for archiving astronomical observation files (".fit").
 Highly depends on Astropy, aims to provide a solution for a superclass of formats used in Turkey.

 TODO-HR:
-- contact 4 observatories within Turkey (ask for sample ".fits" files)
+- contact 4 observatories within Turkey (ask for sample ".fit" files)

 TODO-IT:
 - get rid of demonstration UI i.e. Node-RED